toyota-m2k/server-auth-bp/README.md

 # WEB-Service Boilerplate with TypeScript + Express + Multi-Cluster

-This is a simple boilerplate code to create WEB-Service with TypeScript + Express and supporting a multi-cluster feature.
+This is a simple boilerplate code to create WEB-Service with TypeScript + Express+Passport(Google OAuth2) and supporting a multi-cluster feature.

 ## Prepare